Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 - Open an issue on [GitHub Issues](https://github.com/Amet13/ODYSSEY/issues)
 - See the [README](../README.md) for user-facing instructions
-- For advanced troubleshooting, check the logs in Console.app and review the Debug Window
+- For advanced troubleshooting, check the logs in Console.app and enable "Show browser window" in God Mode Advanced Settings to monitor automation

 ## 🛡️ Security Best Practices